SimonBussy/C-mix/README.md

 - All the *.pyc and __pycache__ folders must be removed from the repo, and we must add a .gitignore file
 - We must code unittest to check that the code works properly
 - This is a companion git repo for the paper, we'll put this code in the `MLPP` later :)
+- We must procude a documentation using sphinx (it's really easy, it reads the docstrings of the python code

+For all of this, you can look at how we do all of this in `MLPP`